Homemade Creamy Chocolate Banana Popsicles

 Do I need a high-speed blender to make this recipe?

-A high-speed blender makes the mixture extra smooth, which is especially helpful for babies.
+A high-speed blender makes the mixture extra smooth.
 But a regular blender works too—just soak the dates first and blend a bit longer until everything is fully combined and creamy.

 How many popsicles does this recipe make?

 Depending on the size of your molds, you’ll get around 8 to 10 popsicles.
-If you’re using smaller, baby-sized molds, you might get a few more.
+If you’re using smaller, toddler-sized molds, you might get a few more.

 Can older kids or adults eat these too?